splunk/observability-workshop/docs/module7/vo_getting_started.md

 Navigate to Settings on the main menu bar.
 You'll be dropped into the Routing Key configuration by default.

-There will probably already be a number of Routing Keys configured, but to add a new one simply click 'Add Key' then enter the name for the key in the empty box in the Routing Key column, and then select the appropriate policy from the drop down in the Escalation Polices column.
+There will probably already be a number of Routing Keys configured, but to add a new one simply click `Add Key` then enter the name for the key in the empty box in the `Routing Key` column, and then select the appropriate policy from the drop down in the `Escalation Polices` column.
 Create the following two Routing Keys:

 | Routing Key | Escalation Policies |
 | --- | --- |
 | &lt;Your Initials&gt;_PRI | &lt;Your Team Name&gt; : Primary |
 | &lt;Your Initials&gt;_WR | &lt;Your Team Name&gt; : Waiting Room |

+!!!
+Note
+    *You can assign a Routing Key to multiple Escalation Policies if required by simply selecting more from the list*

-If you now navigate back to Teams > &lt;Your Team Name&gt; > Escalation Policies and look at the settings for your Primary and Wating Room polices you will see that these now have Routes assigned to them.
-The 24/7 policy does not have a Route assigned as this will only be triggered via an 'Execute Policy' escalation from the Primary policy.
+If you now navigate back to `Teams` -> `<Your Team Name>` -> `Escalation Policies` and look at the settings for your `Primary` and `Waiting Room` polices you will see that these now have `Routes` assigned to them.
+The `24/7` policy does not have a Route assigned as this will only be triggered via an `Execute Policy` escalation from the `Primary` policy.

 ---